usnistgov/guilogger/README.md

 Gtklogger
 ---------
+Check if you have a version of pygtk make sure it is a 2.x where is should be greater or equal to 6.
 To install __gtklogger__, go inside the folder and type: *python setup.py install*.
 Yet if you do not have root privileges you add '--user' as the following: *python setup.py install --user* to install it locally.